5T33Z0/OCLP4Hackintosh/Enable_Features/Audio_Tahoe.md

 - Once macOS is up and running again, the audio device will be present and driven by "AppleHDADriver" as shown here (example):<br>![after_patching](https://github.com/user-attachments/assets/99c7eb4d-6306-485f-820e-33619b19d239)

 ### Option 2: Using VoodooHDA
 As a fallback, you can use `VoodooHDA.kext`, an alternative audio driver that doesn’t rely on `AppleHDA`.
-Luckily for us Chris1111 has updated his VoodooHDA Installer for macOS Tahoe.
+Luckily for us, Chris1111 has updated his VoodooHDA Installer for macOS Tahoe.

 #### Pre-Requisites
 - [Disable Gatekeeper](/Guides/Disable_Gatekeeper.md)